 How to pay your rent

 There are many ways for you to pay your rent and plenty of places where you can pay it.
-We offer a range of options so you can choose the most convenient.
-Please note that we do not accept cash payments so please pay your rent using one of the methods below.
+We don’t accept cash payments so please pay your rent using one of the methods below

 By direct debit